-The weekend of 24/25 November was the Rotary Jacaranda Festival Weekend in Applecross celebrating the magnificent flowering Jacaranda trees with a fabulous market.
-Parking can be an issue as this is a popular event and some parking costs $10 a car so we chose to walk in to the Festival eliminating the need to park.
+On a weekend late in November the Rotary Jacaranda Festival Weekend is on in Applecross, celebrating the magnificent flowering Jacaranda trees with a fabulous market.
+Parking can be an issue as this is a popular event and some parking costs $10 a car so we chose to walk in to the festival eliminating the need to park.

 We started our walk at Ardross, parking at Troy Park (we did have to park on the edge as a cricket game was in progress at the club and the parking bays were quite full).
 Toilets are available here.
 We then followed the dual use path alongside Burke Drive.

 Walking along the Swan River foreshore we enjoyed fabulous views across the river to the city and back towards Point Walter.
 Because the Swan widens here into an estuary (Melville Water) the water is calm providing ideal conditions for quiet water activities such as fishing and SUP boarding.
 There is a limit of 8 knots for motorised vessels on this part of the river and no jet skis are allowed here as the wash from the bow waves damages the foreshore where waterbirds nest.